av/adhork/README.md

 ## Features

-The assignment was completed with an attempt to build a starting ground for a potential new service.
+Taking into account limited time, the assignment was completed with a "Spike" or "MVP" style.
+Apart from that, I tried to implement a semi-realistic DX required for a larger codebase.
 It also includes a sample consumer application, "News", which consumes the published ads and presents them back to the user.
 Solution includes following features:

 - Dockerized workspace, with `docker-compose`
 - Using Next.js + TypeScript + Serverless APIs